 There will also be bigger stuff.
 Much bigger, about the role, salary, promotion prospects, work, perhaps travel, people etc.

 Don’t assume that some or all of these can’t be fixed.
-Think very carefully (and perhaps ask advice) about the optimum way of raising them.
+Think very carefully (and perhaps get advice) about the optimum way of raising them.
 Optimum means the way most likely to get the desired result without burning bridges.
 You really don’t want to be backing yourself into a corner or leaving anyone with the impression that your departure is inevitable if you don’t get your way.
 They may decide to hasten it for you.

-All of the above might solve your dissatisfaction!
-Or they might buy time: far better to find a new role on your own terms in your own time rather than because you feel you have no choice.
-Or they may have no effect BUT at least you can move to the next stages knowing you have done what you can.
+All of the above might solve your dissatisfaction.
+Or they might buy time.
+Far better to find a new role on your own terms in your own time rather than because you feel you have no choice.
+Or they may have no effect but at least you can move to the next stages knowing you have done what you can.